How Enterprises are Replacing Surveys with Chatbot Conversations?

 The dawn of Data Science has made chatbots truly ubiquitous.
 Able to do tonnes of routine, and some not-so-routine tasks, they are being leveraged by big names in the industry including Spotify, Sephora, Mastercard, and more.
 In fact, there are nearly 3,00,000 active bots on Messenger making rounds today!

-The craze for chatbots is growing at an unprecedented pace.
+The craze for chatbot is growing at an unprecedented pace.
 More and more businesses are joining the chatbot bandwagon to streamline their customer interaction and enhance their customer service.
 According to an Oracle survey, by 2020, nearly 80% of businesses will be both demanding and using chatbots.

 While the chatbots that we interact with today are highly advanced and are programmed to respond by learning from experience, it wasn’t always so.
 The inception of the earliest chatbot dates way back to 1966.